philjng/find-my-team/README.md

 - worked on the profile page
 - refactored application to be deployed and deployed to heroku
 - set up application to work on development and production environments
-- refactorized to standardize all API calls on frontend
+- refactored to standardize all API calls on frontend

 # Prototypes